Dan Shipp

-Daniel J. Shipp, is an American educator and the tenth president of Pittsburg State University.
-Prior to his appointment at Pittsburg State in 2022, Shipp served in multiple roles between the University of Nebraska Medical Center and University of Nebraska Omaha for the previous ten years.
+Daniel J. Shipp, is an American educator and President of Maryville University.
+Prior to Maryville, he served as president at Pittsburg State University from June 2022 until May 2024.
+Shipp served in multiple roles between the University of Nebraska Medical Center and University of Nebraska Omaha for the previous ten years.
+On February 18th, 2025, Shipp was announced as the 11th President of Maryville University, effective June 2025.

 Biography

 Education

 Shipp attended the University of Nebraska–Lincoln, where he graduated with a bachelor of arts in education.
 Shipp then went on to receive his master of arts in education degree in 1993 from the University of Nebraska Omaha and his educational doctorate from the University of the Pacific.

 Early career

 After graduating with his master's in 1993, Shipp served three years as the campus recreation services assistant director for UNO, before serving ten years at the University of Missouri as its senior associate director for recreation services from 1996 to 2006.
 While at Missouri, Shipp helped raise $50 million for a new recreation complex.
 In 2006, Shipp left Missouri for the University of the Pacific, where he served as associate vice chancellor for student life.
 There was the force behind a $40 million university center.